• Published 6th May 2019

 “What I mean is, what if I had a talk with Applejack about all of this?”

 “An’ how are ya plannin’ on doin’ that?”
 Granny asked.
-“I don’t think she’s just gonna listen ta some random stranger over the phone.”
+“I don’t think she’s just gonna listen ta some random stranger.
+'Specially one all the way here in Ponyville.”

-Twilight thought about it.
-Sure it would be hard for Applejack to listen to a stranger, but Twilight also knew Applejack well, and would know how to make her feel at ease.
-If this worked, she could end up giving Applejack the push she would need to return home and earn her cutie-mark, and more importantly, put a part of history back on track.
+Twilight paused.
+Sure it would be hard for Applejack to listen to a stranger, but she also knew Applejack well; putting her at ease wouldn't too difficult.
+If this worked, she could potentially give Applejack the push she'd need to come home and earn her cutie-mark - putting a part of history back on track.

 “Really?
 You’ll go all the way ta Manehattan ta talk ta her?”
 Mac asked, becoming excited.